Risersoft/Gate/pages/Gatewin/Admin_Party.md

 You can edit the Party by following the given steps:

 **Step-1**: Select the Party that you want to edit from Party list.

 **or**

- select the MainParty  that you want to edit from MainParty list.
+Select the MainParty  that you want to edit from MainParty list.

 **Step-2**: Right click and select **Edit MainParty** option. **Party** details will open.